robstoll/atrium/README.md

 then you need to add a corresponding `import` statement, so for the above it would be `import ch.tutteli.atrium.verbs.assert.assert`
 (and for later examples you require `import ch.tutteli.atrium.verbs.expect.expect`).

-:information_source: Before we continue with the next example, a quick introduction about assertion verbs (the icon :information_source: signify additional information, worth reading IMO but if you only after code examples, then you can skip to the next section).
+:information_source: Before we continue with the next example, a quick introduction about assertion verbs (the icon :information_source: signify additional information, worth reading IMO but if you are only after code examples, then you can skip to the next section).
 Atrium lets you choose the assertion verb (`assert` in the above example).
 Regardless whether you prefer `expect`, `assertThat` or yet another assertion verb/phrase you can [define your own assertion verbs](#use-own-assertion-verbs) which suit your coding style.